microsoft/AcademicContent/Labs/Azure Services/Azure Blockchain Service/Azure Blockchain Service.md

 <a name="Exercise1"></a>
 ## Exercise 1: Create a blockchain on Azure ##

-In this exercise, you will use the Azure Portal to deploy an Ethereum Blockchain network in the cloud.
+In this exercise, you will use the Azure Portal to deploy an Azure Blockchain Service that hosts an Ethereum blockchain.
 [Ethereum](https://www.ethereum.org/) is a platform for running decentralized applications that rely on smart contracts, and it is offered as a service in Azure.
 For a great introduction to Ethereum, its history, and its uses, see [What is Ethereum?
 A Step-by-Step Beginners Guide](https://blockgeeks.com/guides/ethereum/).

 1. In your browser, navigate to the [Azure Portal](https://portal.azure.com).
 If you are asked to sign in, do so using your Microsoft account.